For Services, click here

 Okeford Fitzpaine is a village in the heart of the Blackmore Vale in North Dorset.

-To see where we are, click on the Map icon on the right -->
+To see where we are, click the Map icon top right /

 Or for a map of Dorset Parishes, click >here<